openode-io/openode-www/public/documentation/installation/upgrade.md

 On March 31, and April 10, respectively, subdomains URLs \<subdomain\>.us.openode.io and \<subdomain\>.fr.openode.io will be deprecated in favor of \<subdomain\>.openode.io.

+## Deprecation of DNS nameservers (ns1.vultr.com, ns2.vultr.com)

+When you use the new system, the nameservers ns1/2.vultr.com are no more updated.

+You have to use the DNS settings provided at the end of the deployment or in the administration > Instances > Settings > DNS and Aliases.

 ## Upgrading

 **Important note:**